nomike/nomikes_python_challenges/chapters/3/3.1/index.md

 What happened, is that python just took the value of `new_cities`, which is a list, and appended it as a new element to our list of cities.

-What we actually wanted to do is to extend our list of cities with the elements inside the other list.
+What we actually wanted to do, is to extend our list of cities with the elements inside the other list.
 We can just tell python to do so:

 ```python
 cities = ["Vienna", "London", "Paris"]